01

 Soon the sanctum started to get filled with a lot of devotees.

-They went backstage, where they are going to perform Bharatanatyam —Her second love.
+They went backstage, where they were going to perform Bharatanatyam, her second love.

 They set up their costumes, adjusted their anklets and started to run through the dance one last time before taking the stage.